 - Pranksters.
 They perpetuate confusion and misinformation because it fuels their excitement.

 - Celebrities.
 They are willing to speak their minds on trending topics if it helps them gain popularity.

 - Conspiracy theorists.
 They are ready to publish online news that shows they are edgy and enlightened.

 The last group, conspiracy theorists, is quite an interesting case.
 It may consist of more people than we commonly think.

 A study by Toby Hopp revealed that people who lack trust in conventional media are more likely to share disinformation.
 There was a strong correlation between political views and the amount of fake news shared online.
 These fake news statistics showed that social media users at the far ends of ideological extremes, both left and right-wing, shared false information more frequently than the rest.

 They [conspiracy theorists & people with strong political views] commonly enforce a worldview comprised of two groups of people: those in the know (a small group of people, such as readers of the site) and “sheeple” (everyone else, and especially those who populate the dominant political sphere.

 For many people, having access to “secret” knowledge produces a sense of superiority.
 The very fact of “not following the herd” is seen as a virtue.
 At the same time, users who spread misinformation are not interested in fact-checking because the goal is not the truth as such.
 It is all about being in opposition to the commonly accepted consensus.

-When it comes to the deliberate mass distribution of misinformation, most false posts and comments are spread by professional trolls.
+When it comes to the booming disinformation and deliberate mass distribution of misinformation, most false posts and comments are spread by professional trolls.
 Many of them operate in Third World countries.

 What is Astroturfing?